DanaKossaybati/smartmeetingroom_Dana_Kossaybati_Reem_Hamdar/README.md

 ---

 ## Project Overview
-The Smart Meeting Room Management System is a backend solution built using Flask microservices.
+The Smart Meeting Room Management System is a backend solution built using FastAPI microservices.
 It provides functionality for user management, room reservations, and review moderation through RESTful APIs.
 Each service runs independently in a Docker container and communicates with others through HTTP requests.